 GC: I doubt it, not on the Bible side, certainly NRM (New Religious Movements Scholars) are not studying the Bible in the way people like me used to.

 GC: I think the problem is that there is so many new religions and there’s so much on that subject matter around that it’s really hard to get that kind of spread.
 If I said now to study the bible what would they not do as a consequence?

 DG: You work on the project EBR with a large board of people, scholars from around the world from different topics, what is that like?

 GC: It’s quite exciting to know what also the different people are doing and come into contact with an international team that represent different areas of expertise.
 Sometimes that is very useful for my own projects outside EBR.
 We’ve got one member on the team that’s written an article for an anthology that I’m co-editing.
 So, there’s that kind of spin-off as well.

-GC: EBR I think could be for everyone interested in the bible.
-I guess it’s mainly scholars, academics, students, but we have little cards that give people a free trial membership and I’ve got personal friends that have an interested in the bible, but not particular expertise or qualifications.
-I’ve given them one or two cards – not sure if I was supposed to do that – but I think creating an interest in the project widely is no bad thing.
+GC: EBR could be for everyone interested in the bible.
+I guess it’s mainly scholars, academics, students, but we have little cards that give people a free trial membership and I’ve got personal friends that have an interest in the bible, but not particular expertise or qualifications.
+I’ve given them one or two cards – not sure if I was supposed to do that – but I think creating an interest in the project widely is not a bad thing.

-GC: Well what they will find there, is anything they’re looking for really, if they want to know something about a key character in the Bible, abiotic concept, the introductory material is there, but of course it also goes further and shows how other people have taken up the concept in question.
+GC: Well, it is anything they’re looking for, really, if they want to know something about a key character in the Bible, like abiotic concept, the introductory material is there, but of course it also goes further and shows how other people have taken up the concept in question.
 So, I think it’s interesting from a variety of perspectives.